visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 ## Bank Connections Information

-- We use Plaid to secure connect and sync transactions from your bank accounts.
-Plaid certified SOC2
+- We use SOC2 Certified Plaid to secure connect and sync transactions from your bank accounts.
 - Plaid uses encrypted and secure connection, we do not see your bank credentials and can only read transactions data.
 - Plaid gives us past 24 months of Data.
 However, some banks may share less months data.
-- Live Bank connection is required to achieve full automation.
+- Live Bank connection is recommended to achieve full automation.
 User can upload CSV data but it will be manual work with risk of erros.
 - Some banks send transactions in real-time, others take 24-48 hours.
 - You can add credit card, checking account, PayPal etc via Plaid
 - Please be mindful, if you connect PayPal, you must turn off 2FA in Paypal in order to get it working.
 - Users can buy additional bank connections for $10/month

 To connect your bank account, visit [here](https://bookeeping.ai/en/account/:account/upload/transaction)

 ## Add Transactions manually from bank statements